 Remaining credits will disappear at the end of the month if you are a Free or Bootstrap user.
 Credits are transferred to the next month if you are a Startup or Enterprise user.
-If all credits are used, there is an additional fee for impressions above the limit.
+If all credits are used, there is an additional fee for uses above the limit.
 This function is available only for users of premium plans.
-The price for one impression varies from $0.0001 to $0.000085.
+The price for one use varies from $0.0001 to $0.000085.

-MotionMail’s branding is displayed under the counter for free plan users, but background and text can be adjusted in such a manner that it becomes barely visible.
+MotionMail’s branding is displayed under the counter for free plan users, but the background and text can be adjusted in such a manner that it becomes barely visible.
 Users of premium plans can turn the branding off.

 If you are on the free plan, you can choose only one language for your whole mailing list.
 For premium plan users, the language is changed automatically based on the language of a subscriber’s browser.
 You set a default language, and the system does the rest.